Shocking Pinks: Signing to Stars & Letters and Guilt Mirrors

 In November 2013 Shocking Pinks signed to Brooklyn label, Stars & Letters Records, and announced the release of a new triple album called Guilt Mirrors.
 The digital trilogy released world-wide on 18 February 2014 and a limited edition vinyl release is due 15 April 2014.
 The first single "Not Gambling" was premiered via Pitchfork Media on 13 November 2013.
 The Pitchfork news item also included the full track-listing of the upcoming "Guilt Mirrors" album.
 The follow-up single "What's Up With That Girl?" premiered 11 December 2013, via Dazed & Confused.
 A third single "St Louis", featuring visual artist Gemma Syme on vocals, premiered via Pitchfork on 13 January 2014.

 Performance line-up

-The Shocking Pinks gigging lineup has featured a large number of local New Zealand musicians over the years, including members of New Zealand bands such as The Brunettes, The D4, Leper Ballet, Pig Out, The Enright House, and the Tiger Tones.
+The Shocking Pinks gigging lineup has featured a large number of local New Zealand musicians over the years, including members of New Zealand bands such as Borrowed Cassettes, Secret Knives, The Brunettes, The D4, Leper Ballet, Pig Out, The Enright House, and the Tiger Tones.